daggerstab/stellarium-joystick/README.md

 the plug-in, as well as a copy of the SDL community game controller database.
 The SDL2 library is licensed under the zlib license.
 See the README-SDL and LICENSE-SDL files in Stellarium's installation directory for further details.
+The controller database is licensed under the same terms as the SDL2 library.

 Links